Antisemitism in Christianity: Anti-Judaism

-Many Christians do not consider anti-Judaism antisemitism.
+Many Christians do not consider anti-Judaism to be antisemitism.
 They regard anti-Judaism as a disagreement with the tenets of Judaism by religiously sincere people, while they regard antisemitism as an emotional bias or hatred which does not specifically target the religion of Judaism.
 Under this approach, anti-Judaism is not regarded as antisemitism because it does not involve actual hostility towards the Jewish people, instead, anti-Judaism only rejects the religious beliefs of Judaism.